 Resource partners essentially help you in scaling and supporting your agency, it is more about collaboration and sharing efforts to achieve something, rather than just about handing over your responsibilities to another company.
 Hence, both companies share the benefits and risks involved in the process by default.

-Steven talked about three key aspects to focus on while choosing an outsourced resource partner:
+Three key aspects to focus on while choosing an outsourced resource partner:

 When you get together with a resource partner, you are essentially onboarding someone new to look after a part of your work.
 You and your resource partner, both will have to adhere to: